n3rdopolis/rebeccablackos/README.txt

                                                                  respective architechture, and cause it to start from scratch.
-        DontRestartCargoDownload(architechture):                 Force build_core to download of a new cargo nightly binary build. build/(architechture)/buildoutput/control/(packagename): Delete these files to specify a specific package to rebuild. buildcore_revisions_(architechture).txt:                 Add a revisions file into this path, to specify paticular packages, as described above
+        DontRestartCargoDownload(architechture):                 Force build_core to download of a new cargo nightly binary build. build/(architechture)/buildoutput/control/(packagename): Delete these files to specify a specific package to rebuild. buildcore_revisions_(architechture).txt:                 Add a revisions file into this path, to specify particular packages, as described above
         RestartPackageList_(architechture).txt:                  Add in the list of packages (as in the files in build/(architechture)/buildoutput/control/ ).
                                                                  One per each line.
-For batch resetting paticular packages DontForceSnapshotBuild(architechture):                   Delete this file only after the first run is complete, before the next build.
+For batch resetting particular packages DontForceSnapshotBuild(architechture):                   Delete this file only after the first run is complete, before the next build.
 This forces temporary chroots to be built